-Welcome back Bloodhounds!
-The campus services are fully open and staff are ready to assist you in making the most of your college experience.
+Welcome, Bloodhounds!
+Campus services are fully open and we're ready to assist you in making the most of your college experience.
 Please check regularly your text messages and John Jay email for important updates, reminders, and student events throughout the semester.
 Here are some steps to start the semester strong.

 Steps to a Successful Fall Semester

 If you don’t have an ID card, you can get your ID in the Faculty and Staff Lounge, 2.64 NB, 9am to 7pm.
 Please make sure you have your vaccination record uploaded and approved on CUNYfirst before requesting your ID.

 If you already have an ID card, you don't need to get a new one.
 If you've uploaded proof of vaccination to CUNYfirst, your ID card will be activated before classes start.